Te Pūkenga: Dissolution

-On 8 December, Tertiary Education Minister Penny Simmonds confirmed that the National-led coalition government would be dissolving Te Pūkenga and replacing it with eight to ten institutions.
+On 8 December 2023, Tertiary Education Minister Penny Simmonds confirmed that the National-led coalition government would be dissolving Te Pūkenga and replacing it with eight to ten institutions.
 Simmonds stated that the Government would no longer centralise vocational training and education and asked Te Pūkenga to halt its transformation efforts and review the number of jobs.
 The regional polytechnics would be supported by a central entity that would oversee the training organisations.
 While the polytechnics would be able to make their own decisions regarding education, staffing and budgets, Simmonds suggested that some services could be shared.
 Simmonds also said that the Government would introduce legislation entrenching the dissolution of Te Pūkenga into law over the next six to eight months.
-In addition, Te Pūkenga's council chair Murray Strong resigned following the Government's announcement.
+In addition, NZIST council chair Murray Strong resigned following the Government's announcement.
 Simmonds has aimed for this revamp of the tertiary and vocational sector to be completed by 1 January 2025.
 She said the dissolution of Te Pūkenga will allow individual polytechnics control over their own destiny.

 In response, Tertiary Education Union national secretary Sandra Grey expressed concern that the National Government's planned restructuring could undermine staff morale and that a reversal back to a non-centralised model would lead to unnecessary competition within the polytechnic sector.
 By contrast, former Otago Polytechnic CEO Phil Kerr welcomed the process, stating that "it would be a relatively simple process for the institutions to re-establish their presence as regional providers."
 Kerr also opined that some services such as curriculum development and student learning support could remain centralised.
-In addition, Te Pūkenga's council chair Murray Strong announced his resignation from the organisation.
+In addition, NZIST council chair Murray Strong announced his resignation from the organisation.

 On 18 December, Te Pūkenga announced the resignation of its Chief Executive Peter Winder, citing the new direction of the organisation announced by the National Government.
 That same day, Newshub obtained leaked documents showing that none of the 16 component polytechnics were financially viable on their own, with a deficit totalling NZ$185 million.
 The worst affected institutions were Whitireia New Zealand and WelTec, which are both NZ$28 million in deficit.
 In addition, Waikato Institute of Technology had a debt of NZ$22.5 million, Open Polytechnic had a debt of NZ$22 million, and Toi Ohomai had a debt of nearly NZ$21 million.
 By the end of 2023, three deputy chief executives Dr Megan Gibbons (academic centre and learning systems), Teresa Pollard (chief digital officer) and Steven Turnbull (acting chief digital officer) had resigned from Te Pūkenga.